kj-ninja/strong-first/README.md

 ## Features

-Application has the ability to register and login handled by `Firebase`.
+Application has the ability to register and auth handled by `Firebase`.
 Otherwise adding, editing, deleting trainings from actual calendar and displaying statistics and training history.